 The Evangelical and Reformed Historical Society is located on the second floor of the Schaff Library building at Lancaster Theological Seminary.

 Whether you are researching family members who participated in our constituent churches, planning a church anniversary service, or looking for a home for your church’s records, we may be able to assist.

 Founded in 1863 as the Historical Society of the German Reformed Church, the Evangelical and Reformed Historical Society was formed in 1934 when the Reformed Church in the United States merged with the Evangelical Synod of North America.

 Evangelical Synod Archives

 The Archives at Eden Theological Seminary collects, preserves and makes available the historical records and manuscripts related to Eden Theological Seminary and the Evangelical Synod of North America, a predecessor denomination of the Evangelical and Reformed Church and the United Church of Christ.
 Also held at the Archives at Eden Theological Seminary are the Deaconess Archives, which cover the period from the Society’s founding in 1889 to the sale of Deaconess Hospital in 1997.The Archives has the records of many congregations with roots in the Evangelical Synod of North America, with emphasis on those in the St. Louis metropolitan area and other communities in Missouri and southern Illinois.
-Please click on the link above for more information.
+Please click here for more information.